 As you do this, you might accidentally select something you don’t want to delete.
-In that case, hold Option (Mac) or Alt (PC) and click on the selected areas you wish to remove.
+In that case, hold Alt (Win) or Option (Mac) and click on the selected areas you wish to remove.

-To remove a color non-destructively, you would add your selection to a layer mask.
+To remove a color non-destructively, you can add your selection to a layer mask.
 This allows you to adjust the selection area later on if you need to.

-With an active selection, press Shift + Command + I (Mac) or Shift + Control + I (PC) to inverse your selection.
+With an active selection, press Shift + Control + I (Win) or Shift + Command + I (Mac) to invert your selection.

-Next, select the image layer and add a layer mask.
+Next, select the image layer and click on the Create a layer mask button.

 Your selection will automatically apply itself to the layer mask and turn your selected color invisible.

-The advantage of this method is you can refine edges if something went wrong with the selection.
+The advantage of this method is you can refine edges if something goes wrong with the selection.
 It’s always nice to have the ability to make changes!